Lupalop/Statesman/docs/script.md

 - Does NOT accept any arguments.
 - Example: `quit`

-### Commands that can only be used in command groups:
+### Commands that can only be used inside functions:

 #### `jmp`
 - Moves execution to the provided line.